Element-Research/rnn/README.md

 Similarly to a [Sequencer](#rnn.Sequencer), the sequences in a batch must have the same size.
 But the sequence length of each batch can vary.

+Note : make sure you call `brnn:forget()` after each call to `updateParameters()`.
+Alternatively, one could call `brnn.bwdSeq:forget()` so that only `bwd` rnn forgets.
+This is the minimum requirement, as it would not make sense for the `bwd` rnn to remember future sequences.

 <a name='rnn.BiSequencerLM'></a>
 ## BiSequencerLM ##